Nextiva / Blog / VoIP

 Why Businesses Look for RingCentral Alternatives

-- High costs and hidden fees: RingCentral’s plans can be more expensive than its competitors, with prices ranging from $30 to $45 per user per month (paid monthly).
+• High costs and hidden fees: RingCentral’s plans can be more expensive than its competitors, with prices ranging from $30 to $45 per user per month (paid monthly).
 Many key features, such as toll-free minutes, advanced CRM integrations (e.g., Salesforce requires the Advanced tier), and webinar licenses, come as add-ons.
-Small businesses often pay a premium for enterprise features they don’t use.
+Small businesses may end up paying a premium for enterprise features they don’t use.

 For those looking for a quick overview, this table provides a high-level comparison of our top picks.

 (Note: Pricing is based on annual billing and may vary.
-G2 figures are based on available data from May 2025.
 8×8 pricing requires contact with sales.
 MS Teams Phone requires an M365 base license and a separate plan.)

 1. Nextiva: Best Overall RingCentral Alternative